FailAcademy/learning/adp-vancouver/_lessons/week-04/03-authentication-firebase.md

 You should be able to answer the following questions:

+- Can we access Firebase data from our server application?
 - Is it secure to expose the Firebase connection variables in your client code?
 - How should firebase environment variables be stored in your server code?
 - How does Firebase store information?
-- How do we acces information in Firebase rom our client application?
+- How do we access information in Firebase rom our client application?
-- Can we access Firebase data from our server application?

 ---